Creative and content tips to help create a connection with your audience, in the moment they are most receptive.

 In this two-part series, we’re going to break down the essential campaign components, specifically around live events, so you can connect to your audience, create a compelling campaign strategy, and build in a “thunderclap moment” that excites and engages.
 In this piece, we’ll cover tips for planning your campaigns and in the second part, we’ll offer tips to break through crowded timelines to foster a true connection with your audience.

-Using Twitter’s unique creative canvas of video, GIFs, Vine, and Periscope, brands can capitalise on live moments and conversations to reach an engaged audience with relevant content at the moment when consumers are most receptive.
+Using Twitter’s unique creative canvas of Promoted Video, In-Stream Video Ads, and In-Stream Video Sponsorships, brands can capitalise on live moments and conversations to reach an engaged audience with relevant content at the moment when consumers are most receptive.

 Follow these five basic planning principles to set up your brand for success: